 • Credit Card number, with expiration date

-• Home street address and email address
+• Home street address and email address, cell phone number if preferred

 4. Expect an email reply confirming your booking.